LimitToInfinity/ruby-boolean-practice-introduction/README.md

 # Booleans - Additional Practice

-> **Boolean** - A binary variable that can have one of two possible values, 0 (false) or 1 (true).
+A boolean is a binary variable that can have one of two possible values, true or false.
+In Ruby, we can use true and false values to control the flow of our programs.
-> - _Oxford English Dictionary_

-This sections contains additional lessons on booleans and related concepts in Ruby.
+This section contains additional lessons on booleans and related concepts in Ruby.
 Topics in this section include:

-* Truthiness
+* Truthiness in Ruby
 * Operators

 In addition, here are some additional resources related to booleans: